mattlianje/etl4py/README.md

 Three semantic type aliases that help teams share a common language:
 - `Extract[-In, +Out]`
 Conventionally used to start pipelines.
-Create parameter-less extracts: `Extract(lambda _: 5)`
+Create parameter-less extracts that purely produce values like this: `Extract(lambda _: 5)`

 - `Transform[-In, +Out]`
 Conventionally used for intermediate transformations